 TaylorMade drivers are known for their speed.
 If it is the distance you are looking for and you want some extra ball speed out of your shots, the SIM Max is the way to go.
 If you saw the TaylorMade M6 driver last year, you will notice that the SIM Max has a slightly different shape.

 TaylorMade is always working on getting golfers those few extra yards, and the new shape of the SIM Max seems to be working quite well.
 The SIM Max features the speed injected technology, just like several of the previous models have.

 The Speed injected face virtually ensures that you are getting a golf club that is as close as possible to the legal limit.
 Drivers must stay within the legal limit of the USGA, but being too far inside the legal limit means you will end up leaving distance and accuracy on the table.

 The SIM Max also features twist face technology and a large sweet spot.
 The twist face technology helps golfers who miss in the most common areas.
 Usually, this is lower on the heel and up on the toe.
 There is no question that the face of the SIM Max will have you covered should you miss the center by a little bit.

-The SIM Max driver for seniors comes in a 10.5-degree loft and a 12-degree loft.
+The SIM Max driver for seniors comes in a 10.5-degree loft and a 12-degree loft options.
 The adjustable loft sleeve allows you to go up and down two degrees.
-If you are a golfer that struggles with launch angle on your drives, go for the 12-degree loft.
+If you are a senior golfer that struggles with launch angle on your drives, go for the 12-degree loft.
 This will allow you to set it as low as ten and as high as fourteen degrees.